 |SolutionUrl||Optional string.
 The URL of the solution dependency.|

+An event receiver in Microsoft SharePoint Foundation 2010 is simply a method that is called when a triggering action occurs on a specified SharePoint object.
+Triggering events include actions such as adding, updating, deleting, moving, checking in, and checking out.
+SharePoint objects that listen for events—that is, event receiver hosts—include objects such as site collections, sites, lists, and workflows.
 Events are valuable tools for SharePoint developers.
 When a user performs an action that affects a SharePoint site, you can trap that action and respond to it with custom code.
 For example, if a project manager needs to be alerted when new documents or files are added to a given document library, you could write event receiver code to send an e-mail notification to the project manager, and then bind that code to the item-addition action on the document library.
 SharePoint Foundation 2010 provides enormous flexibility for detecting and responding to SharePoint events.

 |Microsoft Visual Studio 2010 now provides a SharePoint Event Receiver project template that automatically performs many of the tasks that are described in this article.
 To provide full descriptions of the actions that occur in the entire event pipeline, we do not use the Visual Studio 2010 Event Receiver project template.
 However, we do provide a brief summary of using Visual Studio 2010 to create event receivers, and we provide examples that use the template.|

+Events were first introduced in Windows SharePoint Services 2.0 but initially were supported only on document libraries.
+SharePoint events then were referred to as event sinks.
+In Windows SharePoint Services 3.0, the SharePoint events infrastructure took its current form, using managed event receivers.
 Event receivers improved on event sinks in several ways.
 They are easier to use; they have more event types; and they are supported on lists, content types, workflows, and sites.
 In SharePoint Foundation 2010, new list and web events were introduced; additionally, site collections can now act as event hosts, After events can now be synchronous, and event cancellation and impersonation has improved.